johannaanden/tech_interview_w1/README.md

 Load your `'car.rb'` file.
 Create an instance of a Car and change its `color`.

-#ANSWER:
-See: tech_interview_w1/car/lib/car.rb
+Answer: See: tech_interview_w1/car/lib/car.rb

-# How to run the cod in irb
+## How to run the cod in irb
 1. In terminal type: $ cd Car
 2. In terminal type: $ irb
 3. Irb starts